AST Exploring Tool

 The AST can be filtered based on a flexible filter rule language.

 Here is a screenshot of the application in use:

 The latest version of ExtendJ Explorer can be downloaded here:

-A filter can be typed in the filter editor.
-The filter language should be fairly intuitive.
-It consists of three different kinds of rules:
+A filter can be entered in the filter editor.
+The filter language consists of three different kinds of rules:

 Each rule has a path pattern consisting of the type names for nodes on the path from the tree root, or wildcard expressions.

 Each rule can also provide a matching condition based on node attributes, and add style and attribute info for the matched nodes.

 The tool requires Java 8 update 40 or later to run.